nrwl/nx/docs/node/api-angular/generators/move.md

 Type: `string`

-The folder to move the Angular project into
+The folder to move the Angular project into.

 ### importPath

 Type: `string`

-The new import path to use in the tsconfig.base.json
+The new import path to use in the `tsconfig.base.json`.

 ### projectName